 Here is another in the OUR SOUTH WALES series which gets us to the city of SWANSEA.
-While lockdown isn’t the best time to release it, we reckon it’s nice to look at the places we are missing, and can’t wait to visit again very soon.

 If you want to be all official about it, it’s known as the City and County of Swansea.
 The county area includes Swansea Bay and the Gower Peninsula.
 Which makes it the second largest city in Wales and the twenty-fifth largest city in the United Kingdom.
 And it’s massive, with around 250,000 people living there, which makes it the second most populous local authority area in Wales after Cardiff.